 3. Restore Through Recreation

-Part of achieving a good work-life balance is finding out who you are outside of work.
-Your business is a part of your identity, but it probably doesn’t represent everything you enjoy.
-Exercise, even if it’s casual, can keep your health on track and release stress.
-Activities like playing tennis with friends can keep your mind sharp and make you more productive when you’re working.
+Part of a good work-life balance is finding out who you are outside of work.
+Your business is a part of your identity, but it probably doesn’t represent Everything you enjoy.
+Exercise Playing tennis with friends can keep your mind sharp and make you more productive when working.
+Even if it’s casual, exercise can keep your health on track and release stress.

-Of course, hitting the gym or taking a walk isn’t the only way to unwind and avoid burnout.
+Of course, hitting the gym or walking isn’t the only way to unwind and avoid burnout.
+Discovering a new hobby or reviving an old one can activate other parts of your brain and add meaning.
 You might want to try painting, reading literary novels, or learning how to make pottery.
-Discovering a new hobby or reviving an old one can activate other parts of your brain and add meaning.
+You might want to try images, read academic books, or learn how to make pottery.

 4. Maintain Networks and Relationships

 Isolation can increase stress and impede productivity and creativity.
 That’s why it’s important to maintain relationships at work.
-When you appear remote or unapproachable, it can reduce your team’s morale, leading to employee disengagement and a loss of output.
-To keep your employees motivated, you as a business leader need to engage.
+Being remote or unapproachable can reduce your team’s morale, leading to employee disengagement and a loss of output.
+To keep your employees motivated, you must engage as a business leader.

 Maintaining your professional networks is also key.
 Industry connections can offer insights and support you may not be able to get from co-workers, family, and friends.
-They’re also a vital resource when you need to brainstorm a solution to a business problem.
+They’re also a vital resource when brainstorming a solution to a business problem.
 In addition to regularly checking in with your professional peers, keep building your network through online and offline events.

 Finding the Right Mix

-To achieve a good work-life balance, you’ll want to define what that looks like to you.
+You’ll want to define what that looks like to achieve a good work-life balance.
 Some business owners are OK with engaging in a few hobbies on the weekends.
-Others need to start most mornings with an hour of exercise before diving into work.
+Others must start most mornings with an hour of exercise before diving into work.
 It can help to experiment with structuring your work and personal time in various ways and seeing what feels best.

 Once you find the right mix of work, play, and relaxation, you’ll see your enthusiasm and energy increase.
 Remember to schedule, prioritize, and use the tools that work best for you.
-The efforts you put into making you, your business, and your relationships succeed will soon start to pay off.
+Your efforts to make yourself, your business, and your relationships succeed will soon start to pay off.